CertifiedGlowie/zapenlogger/README.md

 4. Open a command prompt in the root directory of the project and type ```cargo build --release``` and you will get compiled exe file in target/release directory

 If you face any issues, please describe them in detail on "Issues" page.
+I will also happily accept improvements in the pull requests, feel free to contribute!

 **Happy hacking!**